List of Power Rangers Mystic Force characters: Necrolai

 Necrolai is the Dark Mistress of the Underworld and Queen of the Vampires.
-This evil spy is frequently disrespected by Koragg and Morticon who constantly call her a "hag".
+This spy is frequently disrespected by Koragg and Morticon who constantly call her a "hag".
 She can fly and usually scouts the area for Morticon.
 Necrolai is usually the one who brings up monsters and thinks up the schemes.
 She is a formidable fighter in her own right and has battled the Rangers occasionally.
 Due to her status as Queen of the Vampires, she is not adversely affected by garlic or sunlight.
 She was once obliterated by the power of the Dawn Crystal, but managed to reassemble herself during a half moon later that night.
 Despite her early claims of immortality, she does seem to fear Morticon and, to a lesser extent, Koragg, which would explain why she puts up with their behavior and rarely talks back to them.
 She showed true fear when Morticon threatened her after her repeated failures against the Rangers.
 After Morticon was destroyed, she brought the mummy of Calindor from the cave to the Underworld, releasing Imperious.

 Necrolai is ambitious, callous, and egocentric; what she does, she does for her own benefit, intending to rise to a position of power.
 She however is a capable fighter in her own right, even holding her own against the entire Mystic Ranger team on occasion, without the assistance of magic.
 Much like Scorpina before her, she takes few if any hits during battle.
 Being afraid of Morticon, she will not seek to rise alone beyond a certain point, but attempts to raise her own status by backing the Master.

 Necrolai is also Leelee's mother.
 The father is seldom mentioned where Necrolai has claimed that she changed him into a worm.
 Necrolai seems to have little or no regard for her daughter, doing nothing to help Leelee after Imperious turned her into a bug.
 Necrolai herself transformed Leelee into a bug, testing out the purple Mystic Morpher's powers.
 After Morticon's demise, she had a minor panic attack over the loss of her leader and expressed to the Master that she did not trust Koragg to lead, and when Imperious arrived, she tried to flatter him into favoring her.